A Bite-Sized Guide to Loft Ladders From the Experts

 Types of Loft Ladder

-There are four common types of loft ladder.
+There are four common types of loft ladders.
 It’s largely a matter of taste, although the space available may influence your choice.

 • The sliding loft ladder, usually separate from the hatch and pulled down with a metal pole, is the most straightforward type.
 It’s easy to install and climb but takes up more space in the loft.